 A first draft proposal should be submitted to your Fellowship Advisor three months after your eligibility has been confirmed.

-Your research project must be novel and challenging, but achievable within the timescales of the Fellowship, usually two years.
+Your research project must be novel and challenging, but achievable within the timescales of the Fellowship, usually 2 or 3 years.
 The project is your opportunity to acquire professional skills and knowledge that will put you back on a par with colleagues who have not taken a break from research.

 Formal application phase (interview)